 Changes were coming to the Canadiens after missing the playoffs during the 1969-70 season.
 It was another opportunity for Bowman who became the team’s head coach on June 9, 1971.
 The following day, Guy Lafleur was selected by the Canadiens as the first-overall pick of the draft, setting up part of the foundation of a team that would win five Stanley Cups in the eight years Bowman was behind the Canadiens’ bench.

 Following the 1977-78 season and Bowman’s fourth Cup, his mentor Sam Pollock left the team.
 Expectations were high in Bowman’s mind that he would succeed him as the next general manager.
-When the position was given to Irving Grundman, the stage was set for an eventual exit but not before winning another Stanley Cup in 1979, Bowman’s fifth with the team and the Canadiens’ forth in a row.
+When the position was given to Irving Grundman, the stage was set for an eventual exit but not before winning another Stanley Cup in 1979, Bowman’s fifth with the team and the Canadiens’ fourth in a row.

 With a track record filled with successes, Bowman did not have to wait very long for his next assignment.
 The Buffalo Sabres offered Bowman the opportunity to also expand his portfolio by being both coach and general manager.
 The combined responsibilities were difficult to handle and it showed in Bowman’s and the team’s performance.
 It also reinforced, again, where his true connection to the game really was.